-If you are a Liberty HealthShare member, you know we are not an insurance company.
-We are unique in many ways, most of all because we are driven by a member focus rather than a desire to please shareholders and collect profits.
-We facilitate the sharing of medical costs among the people who participate in this voluntary community, but the funds come from our members, not corporate coffers.
-For this reason, we often remind our members to do everything they can to reduce the often outrageous costs associated with healthcare.
-There are a variety of ways in which we encourage this stewardship mindset.
-One of them is through our pre-notification process.
+Liberty HealthShare is not an insurance company.
+We are a ministry that facilitates the sharing of medical costs among the people who participate in this voluntary community.
+The funds come from our members, not corporate coffers.
+For this reason, we often remind our members to join us in doing everything they can to reduce the often outrageous costs associated with healthcare.